jakobevangelista/nextauth-clerk-migration/README.md

 # Migration Guide: Moving from Next-Auth to Clerk

+(This branch optimizes to be done for you + offloads the server load to "clerk's" servers, we do this by having the migrator create 3 api points)

 ## Introduction

 Migrating from Next-Auth to Clerk can be daunting, but this guide aims to help you achieve a seamless transition with zero downtime.
 This guide covers running both middlewares simultaneously, importing users while keeping your application active, and ensuring a smooth experience for your users.